RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 # Step 2: Create Lists { .activity }

-You have already looked at one list, the __alphabet list__.
-A list is used to store multiple pieces of information together, so the alphabet list has 26 pieces of information which are the 26 letters of the alphabet.
+You have already looked at two lists, the __alphabet list__ and the __morse list__.
+A __list__ is used to store multiple pieces of information together, so the alphabet list has 26 pieces of information which are the 26 letters of the alphabet, and the morse list the 26 letters of the Morse Code.

 For this project, you will need to add three more lists to the Alex sprite.